Paul-Sizon/Smart-Escrow-P2P/README.md

 - Yarn ([v1](https://classic.yarnpkg.com/en/docs/install/) or [v2+](https://yarnpkg.com/getting-started/install))
 - [Git](https://git-scm.com/downloads)

-## Quickstart

-To get started with Scaffold-ETH 2, follow the steps below:
+To get started with Escrow, follow the steps below:

 1. Install dependencies if it was skipped in CLI:

 ```
-cd my-dapp-example
 yarn install
 ```